 2] Run Windows Update Troubleshooter

 Once the computer is in sync with the Update server (Microsoft Update Server or Enterprise Server), all necessary updates will be installed first.
-Rest of the updates will follow up next.
+The rest of the updates will follow up next.

-When this error shows up in Microsoft Outlook client, it inhibits the user from sending or receiving any emails.
-This usually happens for two reasons – where the end user is trying to upgrade to Windows 10 and if the user upgrades to the next version of Office.
+When this error shows up in the Microsoft Outlook client, it inhibits the user from sending or receiving any emails.
+This usually happens for two reasons – where the end-user is trying to upgrade to Windows 11/10 and if the user upgrades to the next version of Office.
 There are two ways to fix this issue:

 1] Repair/Reinstall Office Outlook Client